Top 10 Best Nursing Schools in California

 - Contact each school’s admissions offices.
 You can learn about application requirements, nursing school requirements, and anything else about a school through their admissions office.
 Admissions counselors are there to help you through the application process.

 - Submit your application(s).
 Always apply to more than one school!
-Schools may offer more financial aid than you’re expecting, making one option even more affordable.
+Schools may offer more financial aid than you expect, making one option even more affordable.
 Items you’ll need to submit include:

 - High school transcript (GPA)